Aliases for KCNJ15 Gene

 GeneCards Summary for KCNJ15 Gene

-KCNJ15 (Potassium Voltage-Gated Channel Subfamily J Member 15) is a Protein Coding gene.
-Diseases associated with KCNJ15 include Corneal Dystrophy, Schnyder Type.
+KCNJ15 (Potassium Inwardly Rectifying Channel Subfamily J Member 15) is a Protein Coding gene.
+Diseases associated with KCNJ15 include Leber Congenital Amaurosis 16 and Seizures, Sensorineural Deafness, Ataxia, Mental Retardation, And Electrolyte Imbalance.
 Among its related pathways are Inwardly rectifying K+ channels and Transmission across Chemical Synapses.
-GO annotations related to this gene include potassium channel activity and inward rectifier potassium channel activity.
-An important paralog of this gene is KCNJ3.
+Gene Ontology (GO) annotations related to this gene include potassium channel activity and inward rectifier potassium channel activity.
+An important paralog of this gene is KCNJ10.

 Inward rectifier potassium channels are characterized by a greater tendency to allow potassium to flow into the cell rather than out of it.
 Their voltage dependence is regulated by the concentration of extracellular potassium; as external potassium is raised, the voltage range of the channel opening shifts to more positive voltages.
 The inward rectification is mainly due to the blockage of outward current by internal magnesium.